 VOTE REQUIRED TO APPROVE MERGER.
-The BCL requires, among other things, that the adoption of any plan of merger of the Company must be approved by the Board of Directors of the Company and, if the "short-form" merger procedure described below is not available, approved by the holders of two-thirds of the Company's outstanding voting securities.
-The Board of Directors of the Company has approved the Offer, the Merger and the Merger Agreement; consequently, the only additional action of the Company that may be necessary to effect the Merger is approval of the Merger Agreement by the Company's stockholders if such "short-form" merger procedure is not available.
-If required by the BCL, the Company will call and hold a meeting of its stockholders promptly following the consummation of the Offer for the purposes of voting upon the approval of the Merger Agreement.
-At any such meeting all Shares then owned by Parent or the Purchaser will be voted in favor of the approval of the Merger Agreement.
-If the Purchaser acquires, through the Offer or otherwise, voting power with respect to at least two-thirds of the outstanding Shares (which would be the case if the Minimum Condition were satisfied and the Purchaser were to accept for payment Shares tendered pursuant to the Offer), it would have sufficient voting power to effect the Merger without the affirmative vote of any other stockholder of the Company.
-"SHORT-FORM" MERGER PROCEDURE.
-The BCL also provides that, if a parent company owns at least 90% of the outstanding shares of each class of stock of a subsidiary, the parent company may merge that subsidiary into the parent company pursuant to the "short-form" merger procedures without prior notice to, or the approval of, the other stockholders of the subsidiary.
-In order to consummate the Merger pursuant to these provisions of the BCL, the Purchaser would have to own at least 90% of the outstanding Shares.
-The Merger Agreement provides that Parent may elect to merge the Company with and into the Purchaser rather than merge the Purchaser with and into the Company.
-This provision is intended to give the Purchaser the ability to use the "short-form" merger procedure provided in the BCL if it acquires at least 90% of the outstanding Shares.
-If the Purchaser acquires at least 90% of the outstanding Shares pursuant to the Offer or otherwise, it intends to evaluate the feasibility of merging the Company into the Purchaser under this procedure without prior notice to, or any action by, any other stockholder of the Company.
+The MBCA requires, among other things, that the adoption of any plan of merger or consolidation of the Company must be approved and found advisable by the Company Board and, if the "short-form" merger procedure described below is not available, approved by the holders of a majority of the Company's outstanding voting securities.
+The Company Board and the Committee have approved the Offer, the Merger and the Merger Agreement; consequently, the only additional action of the Company that may be necessary to effect the Merger is approval of the Merger Agreement by the Company's shareholders if such "short-form" merger procedure is not available.
+If required by the MBCA, the Company will call and hold a meeting of its shareholders promptly following the consummation of the Offer for the purposes of voting upon the approval of the Merger Agreement.
+At any such meeting all Shares then owned by Parent or the Purchaser will be voted in favor of the approval of the Merger.
+If the Purchaser acquires--through the Offer, the Merger Agreement or otherwise--voting power with respect to at least a majority of the outstanding Shares (which would be the case if the Minimum Tender Condition were satisfied and the Purchaser were to accept for payment Shares tendered pursuant to the Offer), it would have sufficient voting power to effect the Merger without the affirmative vote of any other shareholder of the Company.
+The MBCA also provides that, if a parent company owns at least 90% of the outstanding shares of each class of stock of a subsidiary, the parent company may effect a "short form" merger with that subsidiary without a shareholder vote.
+In order to consummate the Merger pursuant to these provisions of the MBCA, the Purchaser would have to own at least 90% of the outstanding Shares.
+Accordingly, if, as a result of the Offer or otherwise, the Purchaser acquires or controls the voting power of at least 90% of the outstanding Shares, the Purchaser intends to effect the Merger without a vote of the shareholders of the Company.

 Appears in 1 contract